AdrJaw/AdrJaw/README.md

 ## Hi there 👋

-## 🌱 I’m currently learning / Obecnie uczę się:
+## 🌱 I’m currently learning

-I am currently enhancing my skills in technologies essential for modern system analysis:
+I am currently enhancing my skills in technologies:
 - **Docker** – containerization for scalable applications
 - **Kubernetes** – orchestration of containers
-- **Java/GO** – programming for backend and system tasks
+- **Java** – programming for backend and system tasks
 - **NoSQL/MongoDB** – working with non-relational data and search
 - **Apache Kafka and ActiveMQ** – real-time data streaming and messaging